 MYRTLE E. REPPERT -- A CELEBRATION

-To send flowers in memory of Myrtle E. Reppert, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Myrtle E. Reppert, please visit our Heartfelt Sympathies Store.

 Even as Alzheimer's eclipsed the bright spectrum of MYRTLE’s mind, the insidious invader did nothing to dim her outlook on Life.
 After her legendary powers of speech had betrayed her, it did not quiet Myrtle's impulse to reach out and touch the world around her.
 Some say the disease strips away the social cosmetics that mask our true natures; but in Myrtle's case it revealed the same woman underneath--a benevolent heart amid an eternal flow of smiles and kisses.
 To some, her speech seemed to disintegrate into gibberish, but to the Lord and to those who loved Myrtle, it was a sacred dialect to be heeded and respected.
 If one hung in there, as her nephew, Glenn, was wont to do, one might be rewarded with an occasional impish grin and her lifelong greeting to him: "Hi, Cutie!"
 To those who skim over our loved ones’ eccentric utterances in their final flickering years, Myrtle reminds us to simply listen with our hearts.